ICJIA/icjia-dvfr-nuxt3/content/about.md

-  are appointed in accordance with terms of the domestic violence fatality review act 750 ilcs 62 the membership of dvfrc is required to have racial ethnic gender and geographic diversity dr megan alderden co chair associate professor of criminology depaul university content content content content content content content content content content content content content content content content content content content content content content content content content content content content content regional dvfr teams regional domestic violence fatality review teams are responsible for conducting a designated number of comprehensive individual case reviews quarterly these cases will consist of fatalities and near fatalities that are believed to be the result of domestic violence including overdoses and suicides as part of these in depth case reviews teams will collect and review a variety of records conduct interviews look at victim survivor abuser contact with various systems and identify both vulnerabilities and strengths in the intervention process teams will use their findings to identify opportunities for improvement in domestic violence intervention strategies and systems collaboration and make annual recommendations to the statewide committee teams must be organized by circuit court boundaries but may be formed as county jurisdiction beat or neighborhood specific the statewide dvfr committee is actively recruiting stakeholder groups in illinois that are interested in forming a domestic violence fatality review team in their area for more information please email us at fatalityreview ilcadv org location 1 tbd coming soon location 2 tbd location 3 tbd location 4 tbd "
+  are appointed in accordance with terms of the domestic violence fatality review act 750 ilcs 62 the membership of dvfrc is required to have racial ethnic gender and geographic diversity dr megan alderden co chair associate professor of criminology depaul university hon robert j anderson judge retired 18th judicial circuit court content content content content content content content content content content content content content content content content content content content content content content content content content content content content regional dvfr teams regional domestic violence fatality review teams are responsible for conducting a designated number of comprehensive individual case reviews quarterly these cases will consist of fatalities and near fatalities that are believed to be the result of domestic violence including overdoses and suicides as part of these in depth case reviews teams will collect and review a variety of records conduct interviews look at victim survivor abuser contact with various systems and identify both vulnerabilities and strengths in the intervention process teams will use their findings to identify opportunities for improvement in domestic violence intervention strategies and systems collaboration and make annual recommendations to the statewide committee teams must be organized by circuit court boundaries but may be formed as county jurisdiction beat or neighborhood specific the statewide dvfr committee is actively recruiting stakeholder groups in illinois that are interested in forming a domestic violence fatality review team in their area for more information please email us at fatalityreview ilcadv org location 1 tbd coming soon location 2 tbd location 3 tbd location 4 tbd "
 draft: false
 navigation: true
 path: /about